br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

 - I created the typical directory structure, with static/ containing the css/, img/, and js/ directories for static website content.
 - I added info/ for the Udacity documentation and computational narrative.
 - In the top-level directory, I added the README.md, and index.html.
 I got the HTML started by using the `html:5` Emmet snippet in vscode (just save the file as HTML, and type html).
+- For the favicon, I temporarily wrote the coffee cup HTML unicode character `&#9749;` &#9749; as an `h2` in the webpage, took a 32x32 screenshot of it, and saved the screenshot to the img directory.

 ### Practice and coursework